-Eating, drinking, sleeping – essential tasks for a life in the wilderness
+Eating, drinking, sleeping – the essential tasks for a life in the wild

 The gardeners of Africa

-As with any animal, their foraging removes parts from plants; because of the vast amounts consumed, this foraging has the effect of changing, opening up, diversifying the structure of plant communities, which have knock-on effects on the habitats for other animal species.
-The seeds of many plant species are carried off by elephants, and planted in a rich compost of dung; for some species it is only elephants that perform this function.
+As with any animal, their foraging removes parts from plants.
+Due to vast amounts consumed, this foraging has the effect of changing, opening up, diversifying the structure of plant communities, which have knock-on effects on the habitats for other animal species.
+The seeds of many plant species are carried off by elephants and planted in a rich compost of dung.
+For some species it is only elephants that perform this function.
 They are truly the architects of African savannas and forests; keystone species whose presence or absence has cascading effects on the other plants and animals.